 Yes, depending on which country you reside in or which citizenship you hold.
 Please contact us directly to verify if you may be eligible to open an account with us.
 You may find our contact details here.

-In any event, we have to verify your identity pursuant to current UK regulations if you wish to open an account with us.
+In any event, we have to verify your identity pursuant to UK regulations if you wish to open an account with us.

 We would need the following documents from you to verify your identity: